Communication & Journalism at Virginia Tech

 Communication & Journalism Student Demographics at Virginia Tech

-Take a look at the following statistics related to the make-up of the communication and journalism majors at Virginia Tech.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at Virginia Tech.

 Virginia Tech Communication & Journalism Master’s Program

-Of the students who received a communication and journalism master's degree from Virginia Tech, 80% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a communication & journalism master's degree from Virginia Tech, 57% were white.
+This is typical for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Virginia Tech with a master's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Virginia Tech with a master's in communication & journalism.

 Concentrations Within Communication & Journalism

-The following communication and journalism concentations are available at Virginia Tech.
+If you plan to be a communication & journalism major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Virginia Tech.
 Some of these focus areas may not be available for your degree level.

 Careers That Communication & Journalism Grads May Go Into